 Anxiety disorder is the most prevalent type of mental health disorder experienced in America.
 Approximately 40 million people live with an anxiety disorder each year, according to the Anxiety and Depression Association of America.
 It will not be surprising if that statistic is revised upward due to the mental health effects of the pandemic in 2020.
 There are several potential causes for someone developing an anxiety disorder.
 These factors might include genetics, brain chemistry, personality traits, undeveloped coping skills, and negative life events such as trauma or abuse.
 Fortunately, anxiety disorders are highly treatable using a comprehensive treatment approach.

 When we encounter a stress-inducing trigger the brain will begin producing the stress response hormones cortisol, norepinephrine, and adrenaline.
 The shot of these natural chemicals is what produces many of the symptoms we associate with anxiety.
 The key to managing the stress response is learning how to regulate the emotional reaction to the stressful stimuli we all experience on a daily basis.
 This involves know what to take for anxiety, and what not to take.
-Persistent feelings of anxiety can cause someone to seek unhealthy methods to self-medicate the uncomfortable symptoms, such as through drugs or alcohol.
+Persistent feelings of anxiety can cause someone to seek unhealthy methods to self-medicate the uncomfortable symptoms.
 Learning healthy stress management techniques is essential for those who struggle with anxiety.